HomeSite Map

 Paul McCartney, however, decided to include the song in his 2005 “The 'US' Tour,” which ran from September 16th (Miami, Florida) to November 30th (Los Angeles, California) of that year.
 The song was performed as a medley with his solo track “Too Many People,” which was originally from his classic 1971 album "Ram."
 Interestingly, Paul didn't think that the original "oh yeah" conclusion to "Bathroom Window" had a satisfying note of finality, so he thought that a reprise of the song's title from the beginning of the track was necessary.

-An interesting medley of "You Never Give Me Your Money" and "She Came In Through The Backroom Window" was included in Paul's "Got Back" tour, which ran from April 28th (Spokane, Washington) to December 3rd, 2023 (Belo Horizonte, Brazil).
+An interesting medley of "You Never Give Me Your Money" and "She Came In Through The Backroom Window" was included in Paul's "Got Back" tour, which ran from April 28th (at the Spokane Arena in Spokane, Washington) to December 3rd, 2023 (Belo Horizonte, Brazil).

 Conclusion